sunaku/tork/README.markdown

 3. The path of the test file that will be run by the worker process.

-4. An array of names of tests inside the test file that will be run.
-If this array is empty, then all tests in the test file will be run.
+4. An array of line numbers in the test file to run.
+If this array is empty, then the entire test file will be run.

 For example, to see some real values: